 - Training and staff development

 - Organizational development

 - Management and team leadership dynamics

 Candidates can fulfill the education requirements for the following careers with a bachelor’s degree in human resources (Shown for illustrative purposes only):

-- Any bachelors degree, which may require completion of essential undergrad prereqs like economics, speech, and business writing with a minimum GPA
+- Any bachelor’s degree, which may require completion of essential undergrad prerequisites like economics, speech, and business writing with a minimum GPA

 - GRE or GMAT minimum test scores

 - Letters of recommendation or personal essays

 Once admitted, students can expect to begin an advanced course of study that will cover topics like:

 - Business management – legal and HR dimensions